Father's House Church debuts reality TV show

 From Fred Itua, Abuja

-The Father’s House Church is set to host its maiden edition of a reality television show to address national and moral issues in Nigeria.
+Christian wing of Father’s House, is set to host its maiden edition of a reality television show, to address national and moral issues in Nigeria for 40 days.

 Its also revealed that it will be housing selected Christian youths from different denominations- Catholic, Pentecostal background, and from the Celestial Church background.